ggcarvalho/IN1076_Capstone/README.md

 Final project for IN1076 @ CIN - UFPE, 2020.1.

-This project aims at implementing some image processing tools without relying on built-in functions found in several libraries.
-We use:
+This project aims at implementing a basic image processing tool without relying on built-in functions, found in several libraries.
+Todo so, we use:

 - Open CV: read and write images.